 The Scope of the Problem

-- The fastest growing crime in the world and currently the 2nd most profitable.
+- Human trafficking is the fastest growing crime in the world and currently the 2nd most profitable.

 - An estimated 800,000 adults and children are trafficked across international borders each year.